gwaredd/reflector/README.md

 **Make the things!**

-If you are on a unix like environment (e.g. osx) you can use cmake to generate make files like this ...
+If you are on a UNIX like environment (e.g. osx) you can use cmake to generate make files like this ...

 ```bash
 mkdir build